microsoft/VirtualClient/website/docs/workloads/hadoop/hadoop.md

-# Hadoop TeraSort: Sorting at Scale
+# Apache Hadoop - TeraSort

 ## Overview
 TeraSort is a benchmark used to evaluate the efficiency of distributed computing frameworks in sorting large datasets.
 The benchmark was introduced by the Apache Hadoop project, which is a popular open-source framework for distributed storage and processing of big data.
 TeraSort is designed to test the scalability and performance of distributed systems when sorting massive amounts of data.